 Payload best practices for Apple devices

 Configuration profile and payload planning helps reduce complexity.
-To make your work easier, follow these mobile device management (MDM) best practices before you begin deploying configuration profiles.
-Keep the following in mind:
+To make your work easier, follow these mobile device management (MDM) best practices before you begin deploying configuration profiles:

 A configuration profile can have more than one payload.

 A device can have more than one configuration profile.